 Getting the Right Size of Incontinence Products

 Correctly measuring your hips and waist is essential when it comes to incontinence diapers and briefs.
-Most leaks and skin irritations are caused by an improper fit of an adult diaper or brief.
+An improper fit of an adult diaper or brief causes most leaks and skin irritations.
 No one enjoys wearing something that doesn’t properly fit their body type.
-Incontinence products are not sized the same as clothing and every manufacturer uses their own measurement system which can also vary across each manufacturer’s product lines.
-An adult brief and adult diaper that are both from the same manufacturer in the same size may entirely contrast in proportion.
+Incontinence products are not sized the same as clothing, and every manufacturer uses their own measurement system, which can also vary across each manufacturer’s product lines.
+An adult brief and an adult diaper that are both from the same manufacturer in the same size may entirely contrast in proportion.
 Because of this, it is essential to take the proper measurements before purchasing your incontinence products.